Accredited in Business Valuation Practice Test

 Question: 1016

-1. The premium a controlling shareholder would pay to acquire the minority interest.
+A. The premium a controlling shareholder would pay to acquire the minority

-he discount a minority shareholder would require to sell the minority est.
+C. The discount a minority shareholder would require to sell the minority

-he premium a controlling shareholder would require to sell the control est.
+D. The premium a controlling shareholder would require to sell the controlling

 Project C: